kyle-n/kyle-n.github.io/posts/angular-signals-resources.md

 keywords: angular, rxjs, news
 ---

 I recently did a presentation at work about [Angular Signals](https://angular.dev/guide/signals).
 One section comparing RxJS and Signals noted that RxJS remained better at asynchronous work.
-Consider, for example, an input that takes user input and maps it into API search results.
+Consider, for example, a text field that takes user input and maps it into API search results.

 ```typescript
 const searchResults$ = queryValue.pipe(